Bike Week & Bike to Work Day

 Bike to Work Day

 Several businesses and organizations have offered to host breakfast stations on Bike to Work Day.
-The list will be available the week before the event.
+Breakfast stations will be open from 7 a.m. to 9 a.m. and those that arrive on bicycles can receive a free breakfast item!
+Participating locations include:

-Freedom's Edge Brewing will host an after work event on Bike to Work Day from 5 p.m. to 8 p.m. with music and food trucks.
+Freedom's Edge Brewing will host an after work event on Bike to Work Day on Pioneer Avenue from 5 p.m. to 8 p.m. with music and food trucks.

 Poker Run